aws/amazon-sagemaker-examples/ml-lifecycle/feature_store/README.md

 # Background

-SageMaker FeatureStore makes it easy to create and manage curated features for machine learning (ML) development.
+SageMaker Feature Store makes it easy to create and manage curated features for machine learning (ML) development.
 It serves as the single source of truth to store, retrieve, remove, track, share, discover, and control access to features.
 SageMaker Feature Store enables data ingestion via a high TPS API and data consumption via the online and offline stores.

 In this notebook we use SageMaker Feature Store to prepare and store features to train a heart failure detection model using medical record data.
 This notebook demonstrates how the dataset can be ingested into the Feature Store, queried to create a training dataset, and quickly accessed during inference.
 We also see how to integrate SageMaker Feature Store with SageMaker Data Wrangler and SageMaker Pipelines to process, store and use features in machine learning development.

 # Prereqs

-The following policies need to be attached to the SageMaker execution role that you use to run this notebook:
+The following IAM policies need to be attached to the SageMaker execution role that you use to run this notebook:

 - AmazonSageMakerFullAccess
 - AmazonSageMakerFeatureStoreAccess